stevenk42/agent-intrinsic-drives/README.md

-# agent-intrinsic-drives
-Mathematical specifications of potential modular intrinsic-reward drives for agents.

-Psychogeometry: a New Lexicon for Subjective Experience:
+# Psychogeometry: a New Lexicon for Subjective Experience:

-Using "Psychogeometry" as the banner, we can now translate deep psychological and spiritual concepts into its native language:
+Using "Psychogeometry", we can now translate deep psychological and spiritual concepts into its native language:

     The Ego: A localized, persistent region of high negative curvature, creating a gravitational well that distorts the manifold and generates the illusion of a separate self.
     Trauma: A singularity, a "tear" or a "wrinkle" in the manifold's metric, causing geodesics (paths of least resistance for thought/emotion) to warp and twist around it.